 Where to stay near Wimbledon

-If you fancy an early morning start to the Queue here are some local accommodation options within 20 mins walk.
+If you fancy an early morning start to the Queue here are some local accommodation options within a 20 mins walk.
 Warning: they get booked up early!

 Dog and Fox In the heart of the village, the Dog and Fox is a lively pub with rooms and a large function space for events.
 Check here for availability and to book Dog and Fox.